buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Description**
 Griffins are powerful aerial predators that swoop down from their nests to grab prey with beak and talons.
 Aggressive and territorial, they are astute fighters and loyal to those who earn their respect, protecting them to the death.
 They weigh over 250 kg and are 2.3 meters long, with an imposing profile often used in heraldry as a symbol of power, authority, and justice.
 Despite this, they are more interested in hunting and defending themselves.

-Although they can be trained as mounts, griffins do not have an innate affinity with humanoids and often come into conflict with civilized races to procure saurovallo meat.
+Although they can be trained as mounts, griffins do not have an innate affinity with humanoids and often come into conflict with civilized races to procure Saurovall meat.
 Citizens may marvel at the sight of a trained griffin with a wingspan of 7 meters, but farmers are well aware of the danger they represent.

 Griffins mate for life and seek revenge for years if a mate or child is killed.
 This loyalty makes them ideal mounts and treasure guardians, despite the danger inherent in trading captured griffins and stolen eggs.
 The eggs are worth up to 2000 gp each and young live ones up to 3000.
 However, buying or forcibly taming these creatures is considered slavery by good deities.
 Earning their spontaneous loyalty is a difficult but safer task.